 Septic systems can be accessed by homeowners or technicians via holes at ground level.
 The lateral lines connect to the sludge tanks through a distribution box.
 Inside the box, you'll find a single input pipe on one side and several pipes — at least three, typically — branching off the other side or sides.
 These are the lateral lines.

-Another tool you can use is a water jet.
-This flexible hose is inserted into each of the septic tank laterals and high water pressure blasts through clogged debris.
+- Water jet: This flexible hose is inserted into each of the septic tank laterals and high water pressure blasts through clogged debris.
 Moving the hose further along the line will simultaneously unclog and clean it.

 Septic System Cleaning Limitations